pixlewriter/NumberGuessingGame/README.md

            1. If second guess
                1. Add 25 if higher, subtract 25 if lower
            2. If third guess
+               1. Pick a random number, 12 or 13
-               1. Add 13 if higher, subtract 13 if lower
+               2. Add random if higher, subtract random if lower
            3. If fourth guess
+               1. Pick a random number, 6 or 7
-               1. Add 5 if higher, subtract 5 if lower
+               2. Add random if higher, subtract random if lower
            4. If fifth guess
+               1. Pick a random number, 3 or 4
-               1. Add 3 if higher, subtract 3 if lower
+               2. Add random if higher, subtract random if lower
        3. Player inputs higher, lower, or equal
            1. If equal game win
            2. If higher or lower, and next guess is number 6, game loss.
-       4. Repeat Step 2.2 and 2.3 untill game win or loss.
+       4. Repeat Step 2.ii and 2.iii untill game win or loss.
        5. Ask to play again.